Skip to content

 └── de.html ← optional manual help doc

-• Labels (locales/labels/) — JSON files with human-readable labels and descriptions
+• Labels (src/resources/locales/labels/) — JSON files with human-readable labels and descriptions

-• Docs (locales/docs/) — optional manual help docs (Markdown or HTML) for the Node-RED info panel
+• Docs (src/resources/locales/docs/) — optional manual help docs (Markdown or HTML) for the Node-RED info panel

 Label File Format